johnnymatthews/blog/2021-05-14-random-wallpaper-script.md

 gsettings set org.gnome.desktop.background picture-uri "file://$WALLPAPER_DIR/$RANDOM_PICTURE"
 ```

-All that's left is to save this script somewhere, make it executable, and add it to a CRON job.
-To set a CRON job, open the crontable with `crontab -e` and create a new line:
+All that's left is to save this script somewhere, make it executable, and add it to a Cron job.
+To set a Cron job, open the Cron table with `crontab -e` and create a new line:

 ```shell
 15 10 * * * /home/johnny/Apps/random-wallpaper.sh
 ```

-The line above sets CRON to run the `random-wallpaper.sh` script every day at 10:15.
+The line above sets a Cron job to run the `random-wallpaper.sh` script every day at 10:15.
 Lovely stuff.